A quadratic identity in the shuffle algebra and an alternative proof for de Bruijn's formula: Abstract

 \section{Abstract}

-In this paper we prove an intriguing identity in the shuffle algebra, first observed in~\cite{bib:colmen1} in the setting of lattice paths.
+Motivated by a polynomial identity of certain iterated integrals, first observed in~\cite{bib:colmen1} in the setting of lattice paths, we prove an intriguing combinatorial identity in the shuffle algebra.
 It has a close connection to \emph{de Bruijn's formula} when interpreted in the framework of signatures of paths.